 Why Embracing AI as a Complement Rather Than a Competitor Preserves Human Value

-Treating AI as a rival warps the debate.
-The smarter bet is to see it as an amplifier—a tool that sharpens our best abilities and relieves us of tedium, not a replacement for what makes us human.
-The calculator didn’t kill mathematics; Photoshop didn’t end art.
-The arrival of AI that writes, codes, or diagnoses doesn’t mean people become obsolete—unless we choose to step aside.
+Treating AI primarily as a rival warps the debate.
+The smarter bet is to see it as an amplifier: a tool that can sharpen our best abilities and relieve us of some tedium, not a replacement for what makes us human.
+The calculator did not kill mathematics.
+Photoshop did not end art.
+Search engines did not eliminate curiosity.
+AI that writes, codes, analyzes, or diagnoses does not make people obsolete—unless institutions choose to treat people that way.

 Why It Matters